Feistywuu/Feistywuu/README.md

 I do love the fact you can nonchalantly think of a problem, then just start musing the vague requirements of how to implement a solution... with some effort, research and determination, you just solve each of the smaller sub-problems until voila!

-Working on a Screenscraper Autosell bot GUI, I used: multiprocessing, computer vision; working on a server/client model for UDP data transfer I flirted with using a Man-in-the-Middlefor spoofing IP's to test the threading part of my code (which also required knowledge of C to read/use the winpcap library, til I stubbornly accepted the use of a higher-level library (scapy) abstracting lots of the practical things; aswell as learning the format of packets; their headers;the datagram frames they are encapsulated in; and the OSI model to provide a basis to understand networkin; so I like to understand and explore the lower-level basis things are implemented from.
+Working on a Screenscraper Autosell bot GUI, I used: multiprocessing, computer vision; working on a server/client model for UDP data transfer I flirted with using a Man-in-the-Middlefor spoofing IP's to test the threading part of my code (which also required knowledge of C to read/use the winpcap library, til I stubbornly accepted the use of a higher-level library (scapy) so I tested my multithreading with simulating multiple clients with spoofed ips; aswell as learning the format of packets; their headers;the datagram frames they are encapsulated in; and the OSI model to provide a basis to understand networkin; so I like to understand and explore the lower-level basis things are implemented from.